The Recall

-The Recall is a 2017 Canadian-American science fiction horror film directed by Mauro Borrelli, and written by Reggie Keyohara and Sam Acton King.
-The film, starring Wesley Snipes, R. J. Mitte and Jedidiah Goodacre, was released on June 3, 2017, in the United States and Canada.
+The Recall is a 2017 science fiction horror film directed by Mauro Borrelli, and written by Reggie Keyohara and Sam Acton King.
+The film, starring Wesley Snipes, R. J. Mitte and Jedidiah Goodacre, was released on June 2, 2017, in the United States and Canada.

 Plot

 During a time when strange atmospheric disturbances are occurring at various locales around the globe, a group of teenagers go on a vacation trip to a secluded cottage in the woods.
 At a filling station along the way they have a bad encounter with a man (Wesley Snipes) who calls himself "The Hunter".
 At the cottage, the teenagers begin exploring and come across a seemingly abandoned cabin.
 Inside, they find pictures and realize it's the Hunter's house, and furthermore, that he was formerly an astronaut.
 When he returns unexpectedly they sneak out and run away.

 That night, when the Hunter shows up in the woods outside their cottage, they believe he is there to attack them.
 One of them, Rob (Niko Pepaj), goes to the car to get his gun, but on the way back he sees an alien under the porch and panics but he doesn't tell his friends.
 Later, during the atmospheric disturbances, they see a glow of light.
 Only Kara seems to know what it is, and seems terrified of it.
 When an alien enters the house, Rob panics and accidentally shoots Kara.
 He breaks down and turns on his friends.
 Charlie stops him by rendering him unconscious.
 The remaining friends run for the car and drive away in panic.
 When Rob suddenly appears in the road, Charlie swerves to avoid him and crashes the car.
 They watch from the wreckage as a UFO appears and abducts Rob, allowing the others to make their escape.